Sega Game Gear Console

 About this item

+Game Gear prices split on one repair: the original capacitors fail with age, and a recapped unit with a bright screen sits far above an untested one sold for parts.
 The Sega Game Gear was Sega's answer to the Game Boy, launching in 1991 with a full-color backlit screen that blew Nintendo's green-tinted display out of the water.
 It was technically impressive for its time — essentially a portable Master System — but the six-AA-battery appetite kept it from dominating the market.

 Collector interest has grown significantly as retro handheld gaming has its moment.
 The Game Gear is affordable enough to collect but scarce enough in working condition to be interesting.
 That backlight and the capacitors inside are the Achilles heel — many units need a recap to function properly.